jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/05- A New Page.md

 ## Our New Route

 Let's define our own route now- `info`.
 It'll be a `get` request, since we don't need the server to make any changes.
-We'll want the url to be `/info`, we can re-use the `PageController`, and we'll call our method `:info`.
+We'll want the url to be `/info`, we can re-use the `PageController`, and we'll call our function `:info`.

 ```elixir
 scope "/", StarTracker do